Sea Fisheries

 When measuring the meshes

-the fisheries officer must –
+the fishery officer must –

-the jaws into the mesh opening with the fixed jaw of the gauge against the
+(a) insert the jaws into the mesh opening with

-knot, as shown in the figure below;
+the fixed jaw of the gauge against the knot, as shown in the figure below;

 (b) activate